-In accordance with 49 Code of Federal Regulations 26.45(g), the Illinois Department of Transportation provided an opportunity for public participation in establishing its overall Disadvantaged Business Enterprise goal.
-This was accomplished by making the goal setting methodology and rationale available for public inspection and comment.

-Beginning on July 22, 2022, IDOT published the Overall DBE Goal-Setting Methodology Report on its public website (idot.illinois.gov/dbe) for over 30 days.
-Two public meetings were scheduled and held via Webex to provide the public with the opportunity to hear IDOT's methodology process and provide comments on it and the document.
-A dedicated email address (DOT.DBEPublicComment@illinois.gov) was advertised and available during those 30 days for anyone wishing to comment on the report.
+In accordance with 49 Code of Federal Regulations 26.45(g), the Illinois Department of Transportation will provide an opportunity for public participation in establishing its overall Disadvantaged Business Enterprise goal.
+This will be accomplished by making the goal setting methodology and rationale available for public inspection and comment.
+The Overall DBE Goal-Setting Methodology Report will be posted on IDOT's public website (idot.illinois.gov/dbe) for a period of at least 30 days.
+Two public meetings will be held via Webex to provide the public with the opportunity to hear IDOT's methodology process and provide comments on it and the document.
+A dedicated email address (DOT.DBEPublicComment@illinois.gov) will be advertised and available during those 30 days for anyone wishing to comment on the report.

-An email with the meeting information, report, and instructions on how to comment on it was sent out to all 2,300 DBEs in the Illinois Unified Certification Program that same day (July 22).
-This email originated from another dedicated address, DOT.SBE@illinois.gov.
+An email with the meeting information, report, and instructions on how to comment on it will be sent out to stakeholder organizations and all DBEs in the Illinois Unified Certification Program.